Walter Timilty

-Walter F. Timilty Jr. (born July 19, 1969) is an American politician serving as a member of the Massachusetts Senate from the Norfolk, Plymouth and Bristol district.
+Walter F. Timilty Jr. (born July 19, 1969) is an American politician serving currently as the Norfolk County Clerk of Courts.
+Previously, he served as a member of the Massachusetts Senate from the Norfolk, Plymouth and Bristol district.
 A member of the Democratic Party, he previously represented the 7th Norfolk District in the Massachusetts House of Representatives from 1999 to 2017.

 Academic and political career

 He is a graduate of Milton Academy, Boston College, and the Southern New England School of Law.
 In addition to his time in the House, Timilty served as a Town Meeting Member in Milton, and as a member of the Milton Democratic Town Committee.
 He was elected to the Massachusetts House of Representatives in 1998.
 He was re-elected in 2010, 2012, and 2014 without opposition.
 Timilty's district included portions of Milton and Randolph, Massachusetts.
 In 2016, Timilty ran for State Senate and defeated independent candidate Jonathan Lott in the general election with 73.9% of the vote.